If left unchecked, workplace gossip can have a detrimental impact on the productivity and overall success of an organisation.

-Given the above, employers should look beyond a workplace policy and consider other methods to limit negative workplace gossip.
+Given the above, employers should look beyond implementing rules and consider other methods to limit negative workplace gossip.

 Directors and line managers gossiping in the workplace don’t set a good example, so refrain from this.
 Those new to the positions may need reminding of the influence their actions could have on less senior colleagues.

 To help here, avoid speaking negatively about other employees while at work.